Benjamin-Bichel/GAMZ/README.md

 Milestone 2 - Current Prototype:
 ------------------------------
+The current deliverable implements:

 - A main login view redirecting Users based on role
 - Multiple views for each type of User
-- Applicant shall submit an application
+- Applicant is able to submit an application
+- Professor is able to submit an application
-- Admin shall view applications
+- Administrator is able to view all submitted applications

 Instructions
 -----------------------------